tommybazar/TBRaymarcherPlugin/Readme.md

 We tried to be generous with comments, so see `TBRaymarcherPlugin/Shaders/Private/RaymarchMaterialCommon.usf`, `TBRaymarching/Shaders/Private/WindowedSampling.usf` and `TBRaymarching/Shaders/Private/WindowedRaymarchMaterials.usf` for the actual code and explanation.
 The `WindowedSampling.usf` and `WindowedRaymarchMaterials.usf` actually contain the code that is used in the final materials, as the other implementations don't support windowing.
 They are included for legacy reasons (they are slightly less complicated too, if you don't need the windowing option).

-I heartily recommend using "HLSL Tools for Visual Studio" or other plugins for syntax highlighting of the .usf files.
+I heartily recommend using "HLSL Tools for Visual Studio" (if you're using VS) or other plugins for syntax highlighting of the .usf files.

 The actual raymarching is a 2-step process.
 First part is getting the entry point and thickness at the current pixel.
 See `PerformRaymarchCubeSetup()`to see how that's done.
 Second part is performing the actual raymarch.
 See `PerformWindowedLitRaymarch()` for the simplest raymarcher.